 What is priority need?

-Your council must give you emergency housing if they think you might be homeless, meet immigration and residence conditions and be in priority need.
+When you ask for help, the council must give you emergency housing if they think you might be homeless, in priority need and meet immigration and residence conditions.

 You qualify for longer term housing if the council decide you're in priority need and homeless through no fault of your own.